AcuPinchure/BigData_Homework/README.md

 To setup this demo project for testing, follow the steps:
 1. Clone this repository
 2. cd to the project root directory
-3. Run docker compose command (make sure docker and docker compose is installed in your machine)
+3. The root folder contains compose yaml file.
+Simply run docker compose command to setup containers (make sure docker and docker compose is installed in your machine)
     ```bash
     docker compose up -d
     ```